-Year 1 Year 2

-Automation and Robotics

-Students learn about the history and impact of automation and robotics as they explore mechanical systems, energy transfer, machine automation, and Computer control systems.
+Year 1 Year 2 Automation and Robotics Flight and Space Students learn about the history and impact of automation and robotics as they explore mechanical systems, energy transfer, machine automation, and Computer control systems.
 Using the VEX Robotics platform, students apply what they know to design and program traffic lights, robotic arms, and more.
+The exciting world of aerospace comes alive.
+Students become engineers as they design, prototype, and test models to learn about the science of flight and what it takes to travel and live in space.
+They solve real-world aviation and space challenges and plan a mission to Mars.
+Medical Detectives Students play the role of real-life medical Green Architecture Students learn how to apply green concepts to the fields of architectural design software.